H0B4RT/RoR-Departed/README.md

 i also have to thank glasus and redacted. glasus and redacted have helped me a lot when it comes to balance, art for the game, concept art, skill icons, counsel, and much much more. i couldn't have done this without them. (@glasus and @redacted respectfully)

-i also wanna give a special thanks to grey. he has helped me a lot when it comes to balancing, so i feel the need to include him here.
+i also wanna give a special thanks to grey. he has helped me a lot when it comes to balancing, so i feel the need to include him here. (@_creature_)

 also, thank you altzeus!!!
 altzeus is helping me out with music for the game (because i like altzeus's music) (@altzeus)